Dahlia-Dry/RI_Batbal_Testbench/README.md

 **Note**: All instruments in the framework assume LAN (Ethernet) connectivity using TCP/IP communication.
 Instruments must be configured for network access and reachable via their specified IP addresses.

-The modular design enables researchers to focus on test logic rather than low-level instrument communication details.
+All methods within the instrument classes that map to an action in the [action schema](actions_schema.yaml) return a dictionary containing any relevant result information.
+This is useful both for logging purposes and to provide the possibility for using results from one step later in the test sequence.

 ### Environment Variables

 The framework uses environment variables to securely manage instrument network configuration.
-This approach keeps sensitive information like IP addresses out of version control while allowing easy sharing of test routines.

 **Variable Substitution**: YAML routine files use `${VAR_NAME}` syntax for environment variable substitution.
 At runtime, these placeholders are replaced with actual values from the environment.